 Prof. dr. Jack Middelburg holds the General Geochemistry Chair of Utrecht University and served as Director of the Darwin Center for Biogeoscience.
 He is internationally recognized and awarded as a leading researcher in the aquatic sciences.
 Among other distinctions, Middelburg received the ASLO Hutchinson Award and the Vladimir Ivanovich Vernadsky Medal by the EGU in 2016 in honour of his outstanding scientific contributions.

 Middelburg focusses his research at NESSC on improving climate proxies of the distant past and on feedback mechanisms which can enhance or weaken changes of the earth’s climate.
-Middelburg is the third NESSC-researcher awarded as Geochemistry Fellow.
+Middelburg is the third NESSC-researcher elected as Geochemistry Fellow.
 Previous laureates are prof. dr. Jaap S. Sinninghe Damsté and prof. dr. Stefan Schouten.